Skip to content

 The Good Shopping Guide looks at three main criteria, Environment, People and Animals in order to calculate a brand’s ethical rating.
 Find out more about our research methodology here.

 For Lindt to qualify for Ethical Accreditation it must meet the minimum ethical benchmark required.
-This brand might look at producing chocolate that is Fairtrade to ensure that all members in the supply chain are receiving what they deserve, as well as stopping its Political Donations, which can affect democratic processes negatively.
+This brand might look at producing chocolate that is Fairtrade to ensure that all workers in its supply chain are receiving what they deserve, as well as improving its human rights record in the chocolate industry overall.

 If you work for or with a chocolate brand with ethics at its heart, why not look into Ethical Accreditation with The Good Shopping Guide?
-Chocolate brands like Seed & Bean, Alter Eco, Wunder Workshop and Raw Living have all benefitted from this certification of sustainability and ethics.
-Find out more by getting in touch, or fill out a quick, initial assessment form.
+Chocolate brands like Seed & Bean, Alter Eco, and Raw Living have all benefited from this certification of sustainability and ethics.
+Find out more by getting in touch, or fill out a quick Initial Assessment form.

 Ethical performance in category